SkyBlueRW/SkyBlueRW.github.io/_posts/2023-04-01-pyramid-optimization.md

 One such method is the Risk Weighted Portfolio (RWP), which goes beyond naive diversification in terms of money invested.
 Instead, it diversifies based on the volatility involved with securities' weights inversely related to their volatility (I.E: $$w_i = \dfrac{\dfrac{1}{\sigma_i}}{\sum_j \dfrac{1}{\sigma_j}}$$).
 This approach leads to a more risk aware decision compared to the EWP and can help investors benefit from the well-known low-risk anomaly.
 Securities with low risk tend to have higher expected returns than originally expected due to rationales like institutional constraints.
 RWP implicitly help investors to exploit such market anomaly and lead to more efficient risk-taking.

-Incorporating correlation estimation moves us higher up the portfolio pyramid and provides a relative full disclosure on the risk front.
-This in turn allows us to leverage a range of sophisticated methods to manage risk, such as Mean Variance (MVP), risk parity portfolio (RPP), and Maximum diversification portfolio (MDP).
+Incorporating correlation estimation moves us higher up the portfolio pyramid and provides a relative comprehensive disclosure on the risk front.
+This in turn allows us to leverage a range of sophisticated methods, such as Mean Variance (MVP), risk parity portfolio (RPP), and Maximum diversification portfolio (MDP) to better manage risk and take advantage of the benefit in diversification.
 Each of these methods has its own unique philosophy and approach, and is justified based on the goals and preferences of the investor.

 **Minimum Variance Portfolio (MVP)**